AmeeraArif09/CV-Assignment-3/README.md

 VGGnet CNN architecture is used in Keras.
 The different training settings, network diagrams, confusion matrics, graphs of training and validation losses and accuracies are shown in each code.

 [1.]
 VGGnet is built from scratch and is trained on Intel image classification dataset.
-Using different parameters to get best training accuracy of 99%
+Using different parameters to get best training accuracy of 96.20% validation accuracy of 80.63% test accuracy of 79.23%

 The training and calidation accuracy plot of this part is:

 ![self_made_best_plot](https://user-images.githubusercontent.com/36454438/103892646-bb13e500-510d-11eb-95ca-40888637bcac.png)

 [2.]
 VGGnet is built from scratch and is trained on augmented Intel image classification dataset.
 Using different parameters to get best training accuracy of 99%